| Factor | Assessment |

 - Yerevan is the safest operational base with the best infrastructure and security presence

-- Azerbaijan Border Tensions is the primary security concern — maintain current intelligence and adjust operations accordingly
+- Peace process progress is the primary factor shaping the security environment.
+Maintain current intelligence on normalization developments and adjust operations accordingly

 - Rural and border areas require advance planning, satellite communications, and medical evacuation protocols